addy9908/FED3_ZY/README.md

 3. The screen will also show the trigger start time as hour:minute.
 4. When BNC_OUT as output, it will send TTL out anytime when the pellet is taken (200ms), and when the trigger received (100ms).

+User instruction:
+1. Replace the original FED3.cpp and FED3.h files with the one in my src_ZY folder
+2. Upload the TimedFreeFeed_ZY_20231205190920.ino file to FED3
+3. Set the sessionDuration if you need another one (default 3hr)

 Credit to Zengyou Ye @ NIH/NIDA/IRP